Skip to main content

 We see some similarities with Western socialism today.
 Iceland brags that it has no children with Downs Syndrome—they have been terminated by a state that will not have defective citizens that are perceived as a burden to the state.
 While the West’s new value of sexual freedom increasingly assumes pre-marital, extramarital, and same-sex ‘marital’ unions as acceptable and even normative, they are similar to Socrates’ state control of sexuality in its disconnection of marriage from procreation.
 The West’s insistence on individual rights is increasingly at odds with its own infatuation with socialism, even communism for some.
 Either way, however, children are put to death: in the name of women’s so-called rights over their children’s lives or in the name of the state’s interest for ‘healthy’ citizens.
 Such arguments are extremely fragile and can easily be extended to the rights of certain citizens over others.
 We have seen this in extreme within the past century.
 In much less extreme ways, campaigns for ‘social justice’ simply be social pressure to conform to whatever is the current notion of political correctness.
 Yet it easily becomes much more, as it was for Socrates, as the state’s notion of the ideal of justice gets pressed upon individuals in the greater interests of the state through socialism.

 This is where we are.
 People have been arrested for silently praying near state protected infanticide facilities in England.
 Street preachers have been arrested.
 People speaking against homosexual so-called ‘marriages’ or ‘transgenderism’ are silenced and charged with hate crimes.
-Some MPs have proposed a bill to force the Church of England—itself hopelessly compromised in its attempt to reject the Christian faith in favour of British culture—to indulge same-sex ‘marriages’ in its buildings.
+Some MPs have proposed a bill to force the Church of England—itself hopelessly compromised in its attempt to reject the Christian faith in favour of recent British culture—to indulge same-sex ‘marriages’ in its buildings.
 Children are being subjected to a non-Christian, state endorsed version of sexual ethics being taught in schools.
 The power of the state grows day by day, first along Western values of freedom—freeing the ‘marginalised’ in society—and then simply along the new values of social justice that deny individuals their freedom and that favours state control.

 [1] Plato, Plato in Twelve Volumes, Vols.
 5 & 6, trans.Paul Shorey (Cambridge, MA: Harvard University Press; London, William Heinemann Ltd. 1969).